John Spare

 • Produced Screenwriter

-• Master’s Degree in Storytelling / Scriptwriting
+• MFA in Storytelling / Scriptwriting

-• Dual Bachelor’s Degrees in English and Humanities
+• Dual BA in English and Humanities

 “THE CONJURING meets ROSEMARY’S BABY… the ideas are extremely original…The characters are well developed and the subtext, such as Don’s constant struggle with staying sober, is intriguing.
 The strength of this script comes from its unique storyline and the deeper subplots that make the audience feel a deeper connection to each character.”